 The paradox is that we live in a world seemingly more connected than ever – and not just via technology and social media, which has arguably contributed to the problem.
 Over the past decade, there has been a dramatic rise in co-working and living spaces, music festivals and coffee shops – all of which are inherently designed to bring people together and drive meaningful connections.

-But there is clearly more work to do, and this issue provides an interesting opportunity for brands.
+But there is clearly more work to do, and this issue provides an interesting opportunity for brands and brand experience.

 There are countless examples of how brands are taking an active role in creating a sense of inclusion online, including Peloton Riders, Sephora’s Beauty Talk and Lego Ideas.
 However, it’s not new news that true belonging is most effectively achieved through in-person connections, as Roxane Gay eloquently articulates.
 Even Facebook recognises that community building in the digital sphere isn’t going to cut it anymore – and that’s saying something.

 Cue experiential marketing, the medium that now plays a large role in combating this fluid state of isolation.
 Experiences are helping brands create a real human connection that today’s consumers desperately want.
 Below are the key principles that should be in every brand’s marketing playbook, with a focus on in-person experiences:

 In a world of celebrity endorsements, sponsored posts and paid influencers, people crave authenticity more than ever, especially with the younger generations.
 So it’s vital for real-life brand experiences to offer value and allow for meaningful connections.
 This doesn’t need to come at the cost of the “Instagrammable moments”, by the way.